-Steiner’s educational theory is based on the seven year phases of childhood development.
-O-7years is a period of rapid development, were children master the skills of movement, speech, gesture, verbal and non-verbal communication.
-0-7 years is a time were children live in imitation and a life of action.
+Steiner’s educational theory is based on the seven-year phases of childhood development.
+0-7 years is a period of rapid development where children master the skills of movement, speech, gesture, verbal and non-verbal communication.
+0-7 years is a time where children live in imitation and a life of action.

-7-14years is a period of inward development were children’s feeling life comes alive with vivid imaginative capacities.
+7-14 years is a period of inward development where children’s feeling life comes alive with vivid imaginative capacities.
 These years are a time that children live strongly in a world of pictures, those they are presented with and those they form for themselves.
 During this time the faculty for more conscious and consecutive thought emerges but the pictorial world of the imagination remains the child’s most precious asset.

-14-21years is characterized by a wish to make one’s life one’s own and the development of critical thinking.
+14-21 years is characterised by a wish to make one’s life one’s own and the development of critical thinking.
 The adolescent begins to discover him/herself in the world of ideas; ideas are to be enjoyed, explored, argued and absorbed.
 A personal search for truth emerges as does a new questioning.
 Young people at this time are looking for role models who hold up a mirror showing all that a human being can become and can achieve.

 The Class Teacher

 Generally, in Rudolf Steiner schools, a Class Teacher joins his/her class in Year 1 and remains with the class until Year 8.
 The teacher’s role is as educator, guide and protector.
 At Dandenong Ranges Steiner we take our classes to Year 6 from whence they graduate to a secondary school of their choice.

 To be under the care of the same people year after year gives the students a feeling of having found a home on earth.
 In today’s modern world, where children’s lives are so full of superficial meetings, it makes it difficult to develop loyalties to other people, so this connection to the Class Teacher may be one of the most important experiences for the child.
 The class becomes a type of “family”.